MiniZinc/libminizinc/en/modelling.rst

 .. literalinclude:: examples/aust.mzn
   :language: minizinc
-  :caption: A MiniZinc model ``aust.mzn`` for colouring the states and territories in Australia
+  :caption: A MiniZinc model :download:`aust.mzn <examples/aust.mzn>` for colouring the states and territories in Australia
   :name: ex-aust

 We can model this problem very easily in MiniZinc.
 The model is shown in :numref:`ex-aust`.